 As we’ve stated earlier, an inverter aircon typically costs ₱10,000 more compared to its non-inverter counterpart.
 This may sound like a sizeable additional investment for some, but when you do the math you will find that it is worth it.

-Using our earlier computation, with a savings of ₱3,628.8 per year, it will only take 2 years and 9 months to recoup the additional ₱10,000 you’ve spent for the inverter model.
+Using our earlier computation, with a savings of ₱3,628.8 per year, it will only take 2 years and 9 months to recoup the additional ₱10,000 you’ve spent on the inverter model.
 And considering that the average lifespan of a window air conditioner is 10 years, your initial investment will keep paying dividends in savings in the long run.

 The best window type inverter air conditioners in the Philippines